Is it a waste of time to perform throwing work for athletes who mainly jump or sprint?

-In this case, it is no surprise that over the course of a sports season athletes can develop what is referred to as an, "anterior pelvic tilt," where the hips are tilted forward, placing compressive forces on the low back.
-This doesn't always cause pain, but it can certainly potentiate problems down the road if we do not work to bring the hips back to a more neutral posture.
+In this case, it is no surprise that over the course of a sports season athletes can develop what is referred to as an, “anterior pelvic tilt,” where the hips are tilted forward, placing compressive forces on the low back.
+This doesn’t usually present an immediate problem, but it can be a cause for concern down the road if we do not work to bring the hips back to a more neutral posture.

-The simplest solution to this problem is to perform heavy throws.
-Throws help to counter the effect that the lats and erectors have on the pelvis by building enough fast-twitch tone in the pecs and abdominals to normalize the position of the hips and combat anterior pelvic tilt.
+The simplest solution to this is to perform fast, moderate to heavy throws.
+Throws help to counter the effect that the lats and erectors have on the pelvis by building enough fast-twitch tone in the glutes and abdominals to normalize the position of the hips and combat anterior pelvic tilt.

 Be sure to include a variety of throws with as many different angles and vectors as you use in your speed and jump program.
 Also, get creative by performing throws that simultaneously involve powerful lower-body actions.